jpreiland/majorimage/README.md

 Pages:
 - Objects: list of randomized items
-- Materials: description, cost, and physical properties of various materials (test data only)
 - Locations: sights seen while traveling through various locations (test data only)
 - Magic: spells and magic items (test data only)
-- Merchants: shops, shopkeeps, and their inventory (test data only)
+- Shops: shops, shopkeeps, and their inventory (test data only)
+- NPCs: (to be implemented)
+- Quests: (to be implemented)
+- Materials: description, cost, and physical properties of various materials (test data only)
 - About: information about the project

 ## Setup